 - My cousin Janet was eating cream cakes from the bakery during the week.
 (We've added another phrase.
 This one has five words.
 It is functioning as a direct object in this sentence.)

 The term "cream cakes from the bakery" has its own embedded phrase ("from the bakery").
-This is a prepositional phrase describing the "cream cakes."
-So, it's possible to have a phrase within a phrase.
-It's common in fact.
-There's more.
-The words "was eating cream cakes from the bakery during the week" is also classified a phrase.
-It's called a verb phrase.
-(A verb phrase consists of a verb and all its modifiers.
-Those modifiers could also be phrases, as they are in this example.)
+This is a prepositional adjectival phrase describing the "cream cakes."
+So, it is possible to have a phrase within a phrase.
+Here is another example:

 Adjective PhraseAn adjective phrase is a group of words headed by an adjective that modifies a noun.
 In these examples, the adjective phrases are shaded and the head adjective is in bold.